sporto/elm-tutorial/effects/tasks.md

 ## Adding a task

-Now, instead of displaying the current timestamp every second, we want to display a message comming through ajax.
+Now, instead of displaying the current timestamp every second, we want to display a message coming through ajax.
 To do this we will need a fake server.

 ## Adding a fake server